-- 1. Notification of parent/guardian of live lice or evidence of lice (nits). - 2.
-Exclusion of student, until proof of treatment with a pediculicide (receipt of purchase, prescription).
+- 1. Notification of parent/guardian of live lice or evidence of lice (nits).
+Parents may be required to pick up their student from school. - Exclusion of student, until proof of treatment with a pediculicide (receipt of purchase, prescription).
 Schools will also exclude students with lice eggs (nits) following the first treatment until eggs are removed.
 Parent/guardians also should wash all bedding, coats, hats, combs and brushes in hot water and treat carpets, sofas, etc. - 3.
 Students may return to school after initial treatment, as long as nits are not present.
-It is recommended that students receive a second treatment seven days after the initial treatment. - 4.
-The school designee will send notification to parent/guardians to inspect their children at home when a case has been discovered in a grade level. - 5.
+You will need to bring the student into the nurse's office, with proof of treatment, and the student will need to be cleared by the school nurse before he or she can go to class. - 4.
+It is recommended that students receive a second treatment seven days after the initial treatment. - 5.
+The school designee will send notification to parent/guardians to inspect their children at home when a case has been discovered in a grade level. - 6.
 Notify school if there is a sibling at High Point Academy, so that the child can be inspected by the school designee.